-How to calculating a ghostwriter’s fee
+How to calculate a ghostwriter’s fee

 As you will quickly discover, each ghostwriter charges differently.
 Not only do fees vary from writer to writer, but the way they calculate their fees will differ as well.